bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 Thanks to [Julian Knight](https://github.com/TotallyInformation) who devoted a part of his life to help users to keep their Node-RED systems secure.
 He teached me a lot about security, and was so kind to review this tutorial!
 Have a look at his [blog](https://it.knightnet.org.uk/) which contains lots of useful articles.

 ## Issues and pull requests
 ***Pull-requests*** are very welcome, to help improving the information in this tutorial.
 That is the only way we can help each other to improve our Node-RED security.
+See the [contributing guide](https://github.com/bartbutenaers/Node-RED-Tailscale-Tutorial/blob/main/docs/contributing.md) how to make changes yourself.

 ***Issues*** can be used e.g. to mention if a part of the documentation is not correct or incomplete.
 But when you have a Tailscale issue with your setup, post it directly in the Tailscale [repo](https://github.com/tailscale/tailscale/issues) or create a discussion in the Node-RED Discourse forum (where you can mention me to get my attention).
 But ***DON'T***  post such issues in this repo, because I don't have the time to troubleshoot individual use cases!!!